-It is also recommended that dogs bred or born in endemic locations be screened for the disease; however, the leptospirosis vaccine is known to result in false positives when testing for leishmaniasis, and false negatives can happen when tests are not sensitive enough.
+It’s recommended that dogs bred or born in endemic locations be screened for the disease; however, the leptospirosis vaccine is known to result in false positives when testing for leishmaniasis, and false negatives can happen when tests are not sensitive enough.

 Treatments For Leishmaniasis In Dogs

-Veterinarians may also prescribe a high-protein diet designed to help treat kidney problems if they develop.
+Vets may also prescribe a high-protein diet designed to help treat kidney problems if they develop.
 Because there is no cure for leishmaniasis, the parasite will remain within a dog for life.

 While it is possible to keep the infection under control and, in some dogs, symptoms may be unnoticeable, the disease is likely to return at some point and require further treatment.